CryptoBuck/CryptoBuck/README.md

-CryptoBucks - Valued more than a coin!
+CryptoBuck - Valued more than a coin!

 Scrypt PoW/PoS